Here is how interest works on your savings and how tax can affect what you get as a return.

 It lets you earn a set amount of money each tax year before you have to pay tax on your earnings, including your savings interest.

-This table shows you how much tax you pay on your savings, excluding your personal allowance:
+This table shows you how much tax you pay on your taxable interest:

 Alternatively, you can earn interest tax free by using your ISA allowance each tax year.
 Here is everything you need to know about saving with an ISA.